microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/libraries/Javascript.md

 # Javascript
-There is no javascript library, but for completeness
+There is no javascript library, but javascript is already pretty good at manipulating JSON.

 ## Example creating
 ```javascript